 Note from Joe

 The manufacturer's instructions included with this trimmer are not exactly great if you ask me.
-And a lot of users have problems getting this tool to perform to their expectations because of those instructions.
+And some users have problems getting this tool to perform to their expectations because of those instructions.
 Here is what you need to know...

 The white arrows above show the slight angle of the grain direction.